Skip to content

 Rosemary Eljaua, Ed.S.

-• Psychological assessment of gifted, learning disabilities (i.e., dyslexia, dyscalculia, dysgraphia)
+• Psychological assessment of Learning Disabilities (i.e., dyslexia, dyscalculia, dysgraphia)

 • ADHD

-Given her extensive experience within the school setting, Mrs. Eljaua's evaluations seek to assist parents with understanding how academic, behavioral, or social-emotional strengths and weaknesses can impact their child's learning and overall adaptability.
-As such, all evaluations include a results session with parents during which time questions are addressed and relevant recommendations to guide educational as well as therapeutic treatment planning are discussed.
+All evaluations include a results session with clients during which time questions are addressed and relevant recommendations to guide educational as well as therapeutic treatment planning are discussed.

 Scroll To Top